Is Oral Sex Okay?

 - It would be wrong if it were unnatural.

 - It would be wrong if it were unhealthy — that is, harmful.

 - It would be wrong if it were unkind.

 So let’s take those one at a time.

-Number one, I don’t think oral sex is explicitly prohibited in any biblical command.
-If the Bible pro-scribes it, it would have to be by principle and not by an explicit command.
+I don’t think oral sex is explicitly prohibited in any biblical command.
+If the Bible proscribes it, it would have to be by principle, and not by an explicit command.

-Well, even though there is very little anatomical correlation between a man’s hands or his lips and his wife’s breasts, it surely seems to be, quote, natural, in another way, namely built in delight and desire that God in his Word seems to commend for our marital enjoyment.
-So I ask: Well, might there be similar desires for oral sex or other kinds of sex?
+Well, even though there is very little anatomical correlation between a man’s hands or his lips and his wife’s breasts, it surely seems to be “natural” in another way — namely, built-in delight and desire that God, in his word, seems to commend for our marital enjoyment.
+So I ask: Might there be similar desires for oral sex or other kinds of sex?
 So I doubt that we should put a limit on a married couple based on the claim of it being unnatural.
 That is risky, but that is where I come down on the naturalness of it.

-Here is number three.
-Is it unhealthy or harmful.
+Is it unhealthy or harmful?
 Well, it certainly might be if there are any sexually transmitted diseases present.
 And it could be performed in harmful ways.
-And so the couple needs to be very honest and caring by not taking risks that would be unloving.
+And so, the couple needs to be very honest and caring by not taking risks that would be unloving.

-So those are my principles, Tony, that would guide, I think, the Christian couple in this matter of oral sex.
+So those are my principles, Tony, that would guide the Christian couple in this matter of oral sex.